Guide to Finding a Therapist

 Phone Call Script Example

-Hi, this is ___ and I am calling because I think that you could possibly be a great fit for me as a therapist and I was hoping to ask you some questions before scheduling an intake with you.
+Hi, this is ___ and I am calling because I think that you could potentially be a great fit for me as a therapist and I was hoping to ask you some questions before scheduling an intake with you.

 (Add or remove as many questions as applicable and needed)